day8/re-frame/README.md

 1. The functions you write are pure, so the computational pieces of your app can be described, understood and tested independently.
-   You won't need sophisticated Dependency Injection to test.
-So much incidental complexity evaporates.
+   You won't need Dependency Injection to test.
+Think about that.
 2. These computational parts are composed via reactive data flows - a dynamic, unidirectional Signal graph.
 3. The resulting architecture involves "derived data" flowing in a two-stage, reactive loop.